 The distance a vault gets is taken into consideration as well, and a vault lacking a good distance from the table can receive a deduction of up to 0.3.
 Distance is technically a postflight deduction, but it’s easier to see a vault’s distance after it’s landed, so if you’re watching for distance just keep your eyes on how far they are from the table after they’ve landed on the mat.
 I’m hugely in favor of distance markings, which would make judging distance less subjective, but judges do tend to have a good eye for how much distance a vault should get based on a gymnast’s size/height.

-Here’s a good example of differences in distance…do you see that little crease in the mat?
-In the first photo, Gabby Jupp lands just beyond the crease, but in the second photo, Katelyn Ohashi lands several feet behind it.
+Here’s a good example of differences in distance…do you see that little crease in the mat a few feet away from the vautling table?
+In the first photo, Gabby Jupp lands just over the crease, but in the second photo, Katelyn Ohashi lands several feet behind it.
 Jupp definitely got a deduction for a lack of distance, whereas Ohashi likely did not.

 The last thing you need to know about vault is that because it’s such a quick event, for those who want to reach the event finals at major competitions, they have to perform two vaults from separate families.
 Vault families are based on the vault’s entry, so what you see in the hurdle, preflight, and repulsion phases rather than by the flips and twists you see in the postflight, and there are five different vault families for the women:

 - Group I – handspring without salto (front handspring onto the table with no flips in the air off the table – these are very simple vaults and you won’t see anyone doing these at the Olympics)

 - Group II – handspring with salto (front handspring onto the table)